-- Hypersalivation (lots of drooling
+- Hypersalivation (lots of drooling)

 9. Grapes, Raisins and currants

 Recently researchers and veterinarians have found that grapes, raisins and currants can cause kidney failure in dogs.
-Poison occurs on dogs after the ingestion of seeded or seedless variants of grapes, commercial or homegrown, red or green types, organic or non-organic fruit, and grape pressings from wineries.
+Poison occurs after the ingestion of seeded or seedless variants of grapes, commercial or homegrown, red or green types, organic or non-organic fruit, and grape pressings from wineries.

 Also, foods containing grapes, raisins and currants (such as raisin bran cereal, granola mix, trail mix or baked goods) are all potential sources of poison.

 Unfortunately, there is not a well established toxic dose for these.
-It is known that dogs become more poisonous after ingesting large doses of fruit.
+It is known that dogs become poisoned after ingesting large doses of fruit.
 Also, there is significant sensitivity amongst different dogs.
 Some dogs demonstrate more tolerance to the ingestion and others become poisoned after ingesting just a few grapes or raisins.

 Symptoms of grapes, raisin and currant poisoning are:

 - Vomiting, which is generally seen within 24 hours following ingestion.